appbaseio/reactivesearch/content/docs/hosting/byoc/index.md

 #### **Accessing Arc Dashboard**

-Now that all our configurations are complete, in order to access all the Arc Services, let us sign in to the [Arc dashboard](https://arc-dashboard.appbase.io/login).
+Now that all our configurations are complete, in order to access all the Arc Services, let us sign in to the [Arc dashboard](https://dash.appbase.io/login).

--   **Step 1 -** Sign in into [Arc dashboard](https://arc-dashboard.appbase.io/login) using your EC2 Public IP / Domain with Username and Password configured above.
+-   **Step 1 -** Sign in into [Arc dashboard](https://dash.appbase.io/login) using your EC2 Public IP / Domain with Username and Password configured above.

 ![](https://i.imgur.com/qVSHx0F.png)

 🔥 Hurray!
-You can now start accessing all the Appbase.io services using [Arc Dashboard](https://arc-dashboard.appbase.io).
+You can now start accessing all the Appbase.io services using [Arc Dashboard](https://dash.appbase.io).

 ---

 ### Using Docker

 Run appbase.io via a single [docker compose file](https://github.com/appbaseio/arc-dockerized/blob/master/docker-compose-with-elasticsearch.yaml).
 This setup enables you to run appbase.io and Elasticsearch together with single command, i.e. `docker-compose up -d` 😎.

+> **Note:** If you're looking to run appbase.io with Kubernetes instead, check out our blog post on the same over [here](https://medium.appbase.io/deploy-elasticsearch-and-appbase-io-with-kubernetes-gke-in-10-steps-e1b7d0987adc).

 The dockerized setup is composed of the following services: